-The Franklin County Humane Society’s TNR (trap-neuter-return) Program provides low-cost spay/neuter services and vaccinations for Frankfort’s and Franklin County’s feral cats.
+The Franklin County Humane Society’s TNR (trap-neuter-return) Program provides free spay/neuter services and vaccinations for Frankfort and Franklin County feral cats.
+Please helps us to continue this program by donating if you are able, but it is not required.
 The sterilized cats, identified by a tipped left ear, are then re-released back into their habitat to be fed and monitored by human caregivers.

 You can help us offer this program in Frankfort and Franklin County.

 Report feral colonies that have not been sterilized.

 Volunteer to help with trapping, transporting, and working at spay-neuter clinics.